By Tanu Priya

 - These offenders must be kept under the supervision of the Probation Officers & the number of cases under a Probation Officer is more than the area must not be scattered or too large.

 - The Reformatory School must be situated within or near the prison.

-- Buildings must be planned properly on cottage system.
+- Buildings must be planned properly on the cottage system.

-- The Committee also recommended for the training of inmates to have the self control.
+- The Committee also recommended for the training of inmates to have self-control.